Mixed-use high-rise tower

 The tower is being constructed using a shear-wall core system, substituting the conventional rebar and formwork between concrete components.
 The system reduces construction time and costs compared with the traditional concrete core system.

 The shopping centre adjacent to the Rainier Tower was closed in August 2017, enabling the start of site demolition in September 2017.
-Construction began in October 2017 and the tower will be topped out in mid-2019.
-The project is scheduled for completion in the third quarter of 2020.
+Construction began in October 2017 and the tower topped out in August 2019.

 Facilities at Rainier Square Tower

 The Rainier Square Tower is being built to comply with the highest sustainability standards and will offer 1.15 million square feet of mixed-use space.

 It will include 722,000ft² of office space, 71,000ft² of retail space, 181 residential units, and a 12-storey boutique hotel with 220 rooms.
 The tower will also offer a seven-level below-grade parking facility for more than 1,000 vehicles.